top of page

 Establish guidelines for staff on handling health information, including:

-• When and how to share data via HIB
+• When and how to share data via HIA

 • Steps to take during a data breach or unauthorized access